Orcomp/Boxstarter/VisualStudio_Rider_VSCode_Setup.md

 ### Extensions

 Start with SettingsSync when installing extensions on a new VS Code instance.

+Information on updating and restoring settings can be found [here](http://shanalikhan.github.io/2015/12/15/Visual-Studio-Code-Sync-Settings.html).
+Will need to install "Settings Sync" extension first.

 The list of extensions here is for reference purposes:

-- SettingsSync
+- AsciiDoc
 - Beautify
+- C#
-- Todo+
+- Cake
 - Code Spell Checker
+- Git History
 - GitLens
+- HTMLHint
+- Julia
+- LiveServer
+- PowerShell
+- Prettier
+- Rainbow CSV
+- Settings Sync
 - vscode-icons
-- C#
+- Workspace Explorer

+### Extensions to keep an eye on

-- AsciiDoc
+- Todo+